gesiscss/gender_citation_gap_dion_et_al/.ipynb_checkpoints/README-checkpoint.md

 <!-- #region -->
-## Replication of Dion, Sumner, Mitchell (2018): Gendered Citation Patterns across Political Science and Social Science Methodology Fields
+## Replication: Dion, Sumner, Mitchell (2018): Gendered Citation Patterns across Political Science and Social Science Methodology Fields

 This repository entails the code and data to replicate the published Article ["Gendered Citation Patterns across Political Science and Social Science Methodology Fields" by Dion, Sumner and Mitchell (2018)](https://www.cambridge.org/core/journals/political-analysis/article/gendered-citation-patterns-across-political-science-and-social-science-methodology-fields/5E8E92DB7454BCAE41A912F9E792CBA7) and the structure to explore the replication interactively using Binder.